nelvadas/GraalVM-Polyglot-Labs/01/README.md

 ## Introduction

-Creating polyglot Apps is very simple from GraalVM Perspective.
+Creating polyglot Apps is simple from GraalVM Perspective.
 The purpose of this lab is to build a simple JAX-RS  Controller that will run some simple Javascript code.
 To do so, You will have to create an Helidon project using the Helidon CLI first.